silentE3/groupCapstone/README.md

 3. Click "Draft Release"
 4. Add a release with a new tag
 5. Use the autogenerate option for release notes.
 6. Upon completion, click "Publish Release".
 This will create the release and run a github action that compiles the linux and windows binaries.
+These will be uploaded to the release assets.

 ### Compiling locally